Purpose

 The

-RENAME COLUMNstatement does not modify the column definition.
-It only changes the column name.
-If the target name already exists in the table, theRENAME COLUMNstatement will return an error.
-However, renaming the column to its original name will not return an error.obclient> CREATE TABLE tbl8 (a INT, b INT); Query OK, 0 rows affected obclient> ALTER TABLE tbl8 RENAME COLUMN a TO b; ERROR 1060 (42S21): Duplicate column name 'b' obclient> ALTER TABLE tbl8 RENAME COLUMN a TO a; Query OK, 0 rows affectedIf an index is created on the column to be renamed, the
+RENAME COLUMNoperation does not change the column definition.
+It only modifies the column name.
+If the target name already exists in the table, theRENAME COLUMNoperation will return an error.
+However, if you rename the column back to its original name, no error will be returned.obclient> CREATE TABLE tbl8 (a INT, b INT); Query OK, 0 rows affected obclient> ALTER TABLE tbl8 RENAME COLUMN a TO b; ERROR 1060 (42S21): Duplicate column name 'b' obclient> ALTER TABLE tbl8 RENAME COLUMN a TO a; Query OK, 0 rows affectedIf an index is created on the column that you want to rename, the

 OceanBase Database does not support modifying or automatically updating the following scenarios:

-The column to be renamed is referenced by a generated list expression.
-Modifying the column name is not supported, and an error will be returned when the
+If the column that you want to rename is referenced by a generated list expression, the column name cannot be modified, and an error will be returned when the

-RENAME COLUMNstatement is executed.obclient> CREATE TABLE tbl12(a INT, b INT AS (a + 1), c INT, d INT, CONSTRAINT d_check CHECK(d > 0)) PARTITION BY HASH(c + 1) PARTITIONS 2; obclient> ALTER TABLE tbl12 RENAME COLUMN a TO e; ERROR 3108 (HY000): Column 'a' has a generated column dependencyThe column to be renamed is referenced by a partitioning expression.
-Modifying the column name is not supported, and an error will be returned when the
+RENAME COLUMNoperation is executed.obclient> CREATE TABLE tbl12(a INT, b INT AS (a + 1), c INT, d INT, CONSTRAINT d_check CHECK(d > 0)) PARTITION BY HASH(c + 1) PARTITIONS 2; obclient> ALTER TABLE tbl12 RENAME COLUMN a TO e; ERROR 3108 (HY000): Column 'a' has a generated column dependencyIf the column that you want to rename is referenced by a partitioning expression, the column name cannot be modified, and an error will be returned when the

-RENAME COLUMNstatement is executed.obclient> ALTER TABLE tbl12 RENAME COLUMN c TO e; ERROR 3855 (HY000): Column 'c' has a partitioning function dependency and cannot be dropped or renamed.The column to be renamed is referenced by a
+RENAME COLUMNoperation is executed.obclient> ALTER TABLE tbl12 RENAME COLUMN c TO e; ERROR 3855 (HY000): Column 'c' has a partitioning function dependency and cannot be dropped or renamed.If the column that you want to rename is referenced by a

-CHECKconstraint.
-Modifying the column name is not supported, and an error will be returned when theRENAME COLUMNstatement is executed.obclient> ALTER TABLE tbl12 RENAME COLUMN d TO e; ERROR 3959 (HY000): Check constraint 'd_check' uses column 'd', hence column cannot be dropped or renamed.The column to be renamed is referenced by a function-based index.
-Modifying the column name is not supported, and an error will be returned when the
+CHECKconstraint, the column name cannot be modified, and an error will be returned when theRENAME COLUMNoperation is executed.obclient> ALTER TABLE tbl12 RENAME COLUMN d TO e; ERROR 3959 (HY000): Check constraint 'd_check' uses column 'd', hence column cannot be dropped or renamed.If the column that you want to rename is referenced by a function-based index, the column name cannot be modified, and an error will be returned when the

-RENAME COLUMNstatement is executed.DROP TABLE IF EXISTS tbl12; obclient> CREATE TABLE tbl12(i INT, INDEX ((i+1))); Query OK, 0 rows affected obclient> ALTER TABLE tbl12 RENAME COLUMN i TO j; ERROR 3837 (HY000): Column 'i' has a functional index dependency and cannot be dropped or renamed.The column to be renamed is referenced by a view.
-The
+RENAME COLUMNoperation is executed.DROP TABLE IF EXISTS tbl12; obclient> CREATE TABLE tbl12(i INT, INDEX ((i+1))); Query OK, 0 rows affected obclient> ALTER TABLE tbl12 RENAME COLUMN i TO j; ERROR 3837 (HY000): Column 'i' has a functional index dependency and cannot be dropped or renamed.If the column that you want to rename is referenced by a view, the

 Modify the columnstore attribute of a table